laraplus/translatable/README.md

 });
 ```

-You can optionally adjust other settings as well.
+You can optionally adjust some other settings as well.
 To see all available options inspect Laravel's Service Provider:
 https://github.com/laraplus/translatable/blob/master/src/TranslatableServiceProvider.php

 ## Creating migrations